smartheim/core/README.md

    `docker run -rm -p 80:80 -p 443:443 -v ./:/ohx --cap-add NET_BIND_SERVICE -d docker.pkg.github.com/openhab-nodes/core/ohx-core`.
    - Change the `./` part to the directory where you want OHX to store configuration, rules, etc.
    - Use  `docker run -rm -it docker.pkg.github.com/openhab-nodes/core/ohx-core -h` to print a list of command line options to adjust OHX's behaviour.

+**Logging**: OHX logs are informative logs, no debug outputs.
+They help with following what is going on but are not required to maintain an OHX installation and could as well go to `/dev/null`.
+Reduce log output with `RUST_LOG=error ohx-core` (standalone) or `docker run ... -e RUST_LOG=error` (docker).
+All relevant status data and notifications are accessible on the *Setup & Maintenance* UI and via gRPC API.
+Telemetry data is feed into InfluxDB (if InfluxDB is running).

 ## Usage